TritonDataCenter/rfd/rfd/0139/README.md

 Like [this](https://github.com/trentm/node-smaller/blob/9152d4c17d93168c2803162eebf380d3599011e8/pkgs/tap/Makefile#L14-L30).

 TODO: debate whether the overhead of this maintenance of a (light) fork of node-tap is worth the size gain.
+I'm now leaning towards shipping test packages for our components separately.
+We then separate concerns.

 ### But I want coverage!